SmallPang411315/TwoPhaseLinearStabilityBasilisk/README.md

 Thirdly, we link the general eigenvalue solver $Arpack$ with $Basilisk$.
 Given a appropriate time interval and random noise as an initial guess, calling the second process and we will have a new result.
 Then you just put this new result into $Arpack$ function.
 After some iterations, You can have some pairs of eigenslutions.

 In [Validation_Schmidt_2021](Validation_Schmidt_2021/), some .c codes that are used to read base flow states, make an time integration of linearised eqautions and give the flow information to eigen-problem solver.
-And we push the case for Weber number $We=5$ as an example,
+And we push the case for Weber number $We=5$ as an example.
+In this folder [Initial](Validation_Schmidt_2021/Initial), some videos about perturbed velocities and perturbed interface are made in time for a vivid view.
+The most dangerous mode emerges as the integration time is long enough.
+Thus, we can have a quick convergence by using the linear flow field as initial guess instead of random noise.

+In [JetLSA](JetLSA/), the file EigenVec comprises of all eigenvectors, and top eigenvalues are logged in file [out](JetLSA/out) for each iteration.
+You can run [EigenPlot.py](JetLSA/EigenPlot.py) to plot the eigenvectors.